dantleech/blog/content/posts/2025/02-09-portland-marathon.md

 them and overtaking some more runners which boosted my confidence a bit.

-Running back towards Portland I felt strong and lots of marathon and half-marathon runners and claps and "well dones" and at one point a high five before I had to **climb back up the goats path**.
+Running back towards Portland I felt strong and lots of marathon and half-marathon runners and more claps and "well dones" and at one point a high five before I had to **climb back up the 200ft path to the quarry**.

 It seems a couple had gained on me as I started, and my "good pace" turned into nothing more than a shuffle.
 It was **very steep** and it was on this